 An article sidebar called A New Age of Demand, zooms in on how the workplace is becoming increasingly consumerized, and how the changing tenant expectations are making retention more challenging than ever before.
 Michael Wong cites an increasingly tight labor market as a primary driver of new demands.
 “One of the biggest [factors] is the fight for talent.
 Corporate tenants are fighting for talent in an increasingly tight labor market, where unemployment is in the low single digits, and it has become a top priority to create a work environment that draws the right people.”

-This sort of attractive work environment that tenants seek to offer their employees includes everything from convenient amenities (like Amazon Lockers and dry-cleaning services), to buildings customized for varied work hours (e.g. easy-access to overtime HVAC services), to concierge services.
+This sort of attractive work environment that tenants seek to offer their employees includes everything from convenient amenities (like Amazon Lockers and dry-cleaning services), to buildings customized for varied work hours (e.g. easy-access to On-Demand HVAC services), to concierge services.

 Becoming a building that meets these evolving demands can seem daunting, especially since property teams are already working so hard to keep their current tenants satisfied.
 In the article, Michael Wong describes the CRE property management industry as a “reactive” one, in which building teams don’t have the bandwidth to get ahead of issues, let alone prioritize the implementation of new amenities.
 Says Wong, “They’re in a constant state of putting out fires.
 Everyone understands what the goal is, but, when the rubber meets the road, there isn’t enough time in a day or enough staff to do it all, and a lot of well-intentioned proactivity never happens.”